.

 Hirsh's granddaughter Baila, daughter of Aisik (botton left) with her sister Malka (Shefer) back right.
 Courtesy of Audrey Goldseker Polt.

-The Goldseker / Holtzeker Story (continued)
+The Goldseker / Holtzeker Story (continued from overview)

 Moishe Holtzeker

-Of the large family, three of the children made aliyah in the 1930s.
-Yankel's daughter Tzipporah Sulovsky-Holtzeker (1910–1986) (standing in the photo with her hand on her mother's shoulder) did her prepatory training in Rovno (as part of Kibbutz Haaliya Wolynia b) and made aliyah in 1933.
-She eventually settled in Kibbutz Negba.
-A son of Yankel, Nahman, (standing next to Tzipporah in the photo) also made aliyah during this period (the exact year is not known).
+Yankel's son, Nahman, (standing next to Tzipporah in the photo) also made aliyah during this period (the exact year is not known).
 He took the name "Carol (or Karule) Levi" ( קרול לוי) at some point and some Yad Vashem records are submitted by his daughter, Khaia David (née Levi Holtzeker).

 Yankel's daughter Baila (Holtzeker) Wildikan (1914–1990) (standing next to Nachman with her hand on her mother's chair) was involved in the Zionist youth group, Hashomer Hatzair, and after preparatory training (hachsharah) was initially prevented from making aliyah.
 Finally in 1941 she took leave of Mlynov and made a dangerous journey from Moscow to Odessa and then took a rickety boat to Turkey.
 She continued by land to Syria and Lebanon until she finally made her way to Mandate Palestine where she joined her sister Tzipporah in Kibbutz Negba.
 Baila contributed an essay to the Memorial Book, 384-386 [English volume] about her family and taking leaving of Mlynov.
 She also included a tribute to her brother, Hanoch, who was tragically killed defending Kibbutz Negba on May 25, 1948 during the War for Independence.

-Hanoch (1930–1948), was 9 years old when WWII broke out.
+Yankel's son Hanoch (1930–1948), was 9 years old when WWII broke out.
 Together with several of his older brothers, he fled to the forest.
 He was probably with his brothers, David and Menashe, who were remembered as being in a bunker in the forest near the bunker of Fania (Mandelkern) Bernstein, who wrote about her survival experience in the Memorial Book, p.
 278 (English volume).
 She recalls one time when Menashe came to their bunker and shooting broke out and they had to flee.
 On another occassion Fania ran into David who reported on the deaths of others from that attack (p.
 285, English volume).
 Menashe must have survived because Asher Teitelman in his survival story, p.
 37, recounts that he and Menashe volunteered to join the Red Army together after the Russian Liberation.
 Asher recalls that after they enlisted they were brought to Bransk, though they were separated when Asher went to officer training camp.
 Asher was wounded at the front soon thereafter.
 He met Menashe again in the hospital as he was recovering.
 That is the last time he saw Menashe Holtzeker.

-According to descendant's narratives, Hanoch, the youngest of this family, was with several of his brothers when they were shot and killed.
+According to accounts of descendants, Hanoch, the youngest of this family, was with several of his brothers when they were shot and killed.
 He was injured in the head and the Germans left him for dead.
 Hanoch managed to crawl to a hiding place where he found a family he knew.
 Together they fled to Russia and eventually returned to Poland where he located an orphanage and connected with the Zionist youth group, Hashomer Hatzair.
 With them, he left Poland and eventually joined an illegal ship headed to Palestine.
 (He was on the same ship with Teitelman family survivors, according to the survival account of Asher Teitelman).
 Close to shore, Hanoch jumped in and tried to swim to shore but he was captured by the British and interred in Cypress for 8 months, as were the Teitelmans.
 Finally, he joined his sisters in Kibbutz Negba in 1947.

-Moishe's son "Benne" in the Goldseker family tree is probably the man named Ben-Tzion Goldseker in the martyr list (Memorial Book, p.399, English volume).
+Moishe's son named "Benne" according to the Baltimore Goldseker family tree is probably the man named Ben-Tzion Goldseker in the martyr list (Memorial Book, p.399, English volume).
 Ben-Tzion married Ester-Mania from the line of Pesach Feldman from Boremel.
 They perished with their children, Avraham and Rivkah.
 The son, Avraham, is remembered in the Memorial Book, p.
 272 (English volume) as one of the leaders of young people who helped acquire two rifles and organize resistance towards the end.
 The martyr list indicates another son, Pesach, was killed in the Russian military.

 Moishe's son Nahum Goldseker perished with his wife Henia Erlikhman (daughter of a man named Nahman from Dobryatyn).
 Information about the family comes from the Goldseker martyr list (p.
 399 English volume) supplemented by Yad Vashem records filled out by Henia's brother, Abraham Erlikhman and sister, Sara Erlikhman.
 Nahum and Henia perished with their unmarried children, Nahman (1915–1942), Yaakov ("Yankele") (1920–1942), Avraham, Feiga, and Pinya (1922–1942).
 Their son Rafael (Ralph Golz) (1919–2011) survived.
 According to Ralph's obituary, at the age of 18, he was drafted into a Russian labor camp.
 He remained there through World War II working in a logging camp.
 After the war he returned home to find his town destroyed and his family killed by the Nazis.
 After spending a few years in a refugee camp he contacted a distant relative in Philadelphia who assisted him with his immigration to the United States.